dushyant4665/BroDetectsEverything-voiceDetection_AI/readme.md

 ## Overview (In progress)

-This project is an ongoing effort to build a Voice Detection App that listens to audio input, transcribes it into text, and identifies the type of voice (for example: male, female, child, or animal etc etc)....
+Working on (A Voice Detection App).
+This app listens to sounds, turns them into text, and figures out what kind of voice it is—like if it’s a man, woman, child, or even an animal!

-The app's initial version uses basic technologies like HTML, CSS, JavaScript, and the Web Speech API for speech-to-text conversion.
-However, we are now integrating Machine Learning tools and libraries to enhance its ability to accurately classify voices.
+Built a simple version using HTML, CSS, JavaScript, and something called the Web Speech API to help with turning speech into text.
+But now, adding some cool Machine Learning tools to make the app even better at recognizing and classifying different voices.

+That's detect what kind of voice it is like Human, animal, or etc etc...

 ### Features(planned)
 1. Real-time voice detection: Detect whether the speaker is a human, child, male, female, or an animal.